-“For the perfect light look, I love the Loren Sofa in Baltic Mist, which is a chilled purple grey hue, with the classic white and wood table pieces from Rove’s Kure brand collections.
-For a bolder mix, I would go for a neutral dark, like the New Velvet Stormy Night, a mysteriously handsome upholstery option from Rove’s new custom sofa collection of Sandro.”
+“For the perfect light look, I love the Loren Sofa in Baltic Mist, which is a chilled purple grey hue, with the classic white and wood table pieces from some of Rove’s nordic brand collections.
+For a bolder mix, I would go for a neutral dark, like the New Velvet Stormy Night, a mysteriously handsome upholstery option from Rove’s new custom sofa collection.”

 When it comes to completing the Nordic foundation in a home, accessories are a must.
 “Otherwise it’s just a cold, empty room.”